savvyclutch/savvyclutch.github.io/_posts/2016-12-21-BDD-tests-for-Hadoop-with-Cucumber-part-II.md

       | UA      |
 ```

-I’ve don’t include other data fields, because we will use default ones.
+I don’t include other data fields, because we will use default ones.
 Then we should run the processing job.

 ```